mrexiati/builderbook/README.md

 ## Overview
+This is a personal learning project to build a full stack application from scratch and learn React, MongoDB and Express which are really fun.
+This is a copy of website https://builderbook.org/.
 This app has admin and customer site, admin can add books and customers can authenticate with google account to purchase books and make payment with Stripe.

 ### Setup
 The app is built with Next.js and MongoDB.